PaloAltoNetworks/google-cloud-nsi-demo/README.md

 ---
 ### Decryption

+This section describes how to enable SSL decryption on the firewall to gain visibility into encrypted traffic.

-1. Login into the NGFW, go to Policies -> Decryption, select the grey out decryption policy and enable it by click "Enable" in the Bottom.
+1. Login into the NGFW, go to **Policies** -> **Decryption**, select the grey out decryption policy and enable it by click **"Enable"** in the Bottom.

     ![alt text](images/decryption.png)
     ![alt text](images/enable.png)

-2. Commit the confgiruation change.
+2. **Commit** the confgiruation change.

     <img src="images/commit.png" width="70%">

 3. Run below script to download two malware into the **Client-VM** using HTTPS which would need decryption function to inspect the encrypted traffic.

     ```